 The wider grooves of X-AT allow it to navigate through snow easily.
 The wide grooves throw soft snow backward, giving the vehicle a great grip during the ride, therefore, improving its traction.
 The tire lacks ice traction due to the smaller contact area which is not sufficient to provide the necessary grip.

-X-AT has a higher void ratio and aggressive shoulder lugs with varying lengths in size which enables better biting grip for tricky angles on rocky terrain.
-Stone ejectors used in this tire are also way better at effectively avoiding the stones from getting stuck inside the grooves.
-The thick sidewall protector shoulder guard and protect the tire against impacts and punctures and give a more comfortable ride.
+X-AT has wide grooves and aggressive shoulder lugs with varying lengths, this improves the biting ability of tire and so the vehicle is able to easily crawl on rocky terrain.
+Stone ejectors of X-AT are also superb at effectively avoiding the stones from getting trapped inside the tread.
+Thick sidewall protector shoulder guard the tire against punctures and gives a more comfortable ride.

 The KO2 has a lower void ratio hence the grip for tricky angles is not great on rocks.
 Stone ejectors are not quite large as that of X-AT, which makes it lesser effective against avoiding the stones from getting stuck into the grooves.
 The built-in quality is also not superior to X-AT for rocky terrain.
 This makes X-AT more suitable than KO2 for rock traction.

-X-AT has wider grooves which cause more air particles to get trapped and bounce back and forth against its walls, making noise on-road.
+X-AT has wider grooves which cause more particles of air to be entrapped and bounce back and forth against its walls, making noise on-road.
 But during off-roading wider grooves act as shock absorbers making the ride more comfortable during the off-road journey.

-The comfort level of the X-AT tire is not satisfactory because of the higher void ratio as compared to other tire, which causes a higher amount of air to get trapped between the grooves, producing noise during traveling at high speed on the road, hence, compromising its on-road comfort level.
+The comfort level of the X-AT tire is not satisfactory due to wider grooves compared to other tire, which causes greater number of air particles to be stuck inside the grooves, creating noise while moving at high speed, hence, decreasing its on-road comfort level.
 It is better at off-road comfort due to its wider grooves providing extra suspension against shocks.

 Durability and treadwear: